hvlck/kestrel/README.md

 + Performance Testing with **about:performance*
 + Use arrays to control ports in background scripts, in order ot have multiple connections open simultaneously
++ Better folder naming
++ Variables for CSS class names, for future-proofing